 - Prepared a final report combining the research review and empirical findings and discussing possible next steps

 Additional analysis of patterns of underreporting focused on the substantial decline in reporting of SNAP participation in the CPS; differences in the characteristics of reported SNAP participants in the SIPP, which had the lowest underreporting by far, and for the other three surveys; and comparisons of the characteristics of SNAP participants recorded in SNAP Quality Control data and those reported in each of the four surveys.

-The final report is entitled “The Extent and Nature of Underreporting of SNAP Participation in Federal Surveys.”
-(July 2012)
+Final report, The Extent and Nature of Underreporting of SNAP Participation in Federal Surveys (July 2012)